The History of the Environment

 Ethiopia's deep gorges and canyons.

-Indeed, it's a rare knowledge that Ethiopia's high plateau is the gigantic abundant water source that constitutes the cultural cradle and foundation of the last millenniums' most mighty Western civilizations.
+Indeed, it's rare knowledge that Ethiopia's high plateau is the abundant water source that constitutes the cultural cradle and foundation of the last millennium's most mighty Western civilizations.
 Thus, the fact that Ethiopia is the actual, dominant and natural source of the Nile's water origin is a surprising piece of emotionally ignored information.
 Even populations in highly advanced countries are often hindered emotionally from including this information about Ethiopia as the cultural cradle of today's modern civilizations.
 Of course, this flagrant misconception within Western knowledge demands an explanation.

 The Prehistoric Legacy of Water and Plants

-Ethiopia's Plants and Their Ground
+Ethiopia's Guardian Plants and Their Ground

 Ethiopia's Historical Water Landscape